nalgeon/tryxinyminutes/try/go/index.md

 ### if

-If statements require brace brackets, and do not require parentheses.
+The condition of an `if` statement does not require parentheses.

-Formatting is standardized by the command line command "go fmt".
+The body of an `if` statement *does* require curly braces, even for "one-line" `if` bodies.

+The `else` statement must follow on the same line as the closing curly brace of the `then` block.

 ```go
 if true {
 	fmt.Println("told ya")
 }

 if false {
 	// Pout.
 } else {